LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 In the new dbtool window:

-Select "r.
-Reset DB" > Enter > "Would you like yo backup your database? [y/N]" > y > Enter > "Are you sure you want to reset your database to default?
-Type "reset dbtool" to confirm." > type it > Enter > Done.
+"Database tpzdb (default name, change it in the .conf files if you want a different one) does not exist.
+Would you like to create new database: tpzdb? [y/N]" > y > Enter > Done.

 Run HeidiSQL > enter your MariaDB password > verify that the IP address displayed in the "zoneip" column ("Data" tab) of the zone_settings table (bottom) is the correct one (local (127.0.0.1) by default).
 If you are running a server for others to connect to, you NEED to update this setting.
 You can adjust all the lines at once by clicking on the "Query" tab then typing: